Djallexi/Package-Grid-HYSPLIT/README.md

 ### Step 2 — Set your GitHub token (required to download met data)

-The package downloads meteorological files from NOAA.
-A GitHub PAT is required.
+If you clusterise multiple UpdatedDisperseR R session and want to launch simulations during a short time periode.
+A GitHub PAT can be required.

 **Create a token:** https://github.com/settings/tokens → Generate new token (classic) → check `repo` scope